Makonmm/mwRAT/README.md

+# Remote control malware project

+### This project is still in improvement and it's for educational purposes

+### Features

+- This program can control a machine remotely through a command and control server
+- It has some functions like: Keylogger, Screenshot, Webcam screenshot, Download and upload archives.

+### How tu use
 ```
-Zurware is a malware in development that allows a attacker to control a machine remotely with a C2 SERVER

 ```